Tiendat06/ITZone_TeamBuilding/README.md

 |----- controllers: only use to directional (always note the route above the function)
 |----- middlewares: only use to process the pre-request
 |----- models: only use to mapping with database
+|----- pattern: pattern code only
 |----- repository: get the necessary data from database only
-|----- services: process the logical of the function and design pattern code only
+|----- services: process the logical of the function
 |----- .htaccess
 -- config: handle system's configuration
 |----- database.php: connect to database only